 PRDH maintains cash balances in commercial banks.
-These balances are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-As of June 30, 2021, the uninsured portion of this balance was \$34 million.
-Additionally, approximately \$67 million, are under the custody of the Secretary of the Treasury of Puerto Rico pursuant to Act.
+The Federal Deposit Insurance Corporation insures these balances up to \$250,000.
+As of June 30, 2022, the uninsured portion of this balance was \$17.3 million.
+Additionally, approximately \$61 million is under the custody of the Secretary of the Treasury of Puerto Rico pursuant to Act.
 No. 230 from July 23, 1974 as amended, known as "Commonwealth of Puerto Rico Accounting Law".
 The Treasury Department follows the practice of pooling cash and cash equivalents under the custody and control of the Secretary of the Treasury.
 The funds of the PRDH in such pooled cash accounts are available to meet its current operating requirements.
 No collateral is required to be maintained for these pooled accounts.

-Therefore, PRDH management has concluded that on June 30, 2021, the custodial credit risk associated with PRDH cash and cash equivalents is considered low.
+Therefore, PRDH management has concluded that on June 30, 2022, the custodial credit risk associated with PRDH cash and cash equivalents is considered low.